code-differently/code-differently-24-q4/lesson_04/jamescapparell/README.md

 * Use <u><strong>TWO</strong></u> different coding languages to accomplish.
 I will be using *Python* and *C#*
 * Explain <u>similarities</u> and <u>differences</u> of the implementations.
 ## Python implementation
-there is TWO ways in python that i have found; yeilding the same result.
+there is TWO ways in *Python* that i have found; yeilding the same result.
 ```python
 # Method 1
 def is_prime(n):